-Wounded by a roadside bomb in 2007, Colonel Marc Hoffmeister has accepted that his injuries just present another set of challenges for him to overcome.
-Seven months into his second deployment in Iraq, an improvised explosive device hit his Humvee during a combat patrol and he lost partial use of his left arm and hand when 5 inches of his ulna nerve were severed, destroying the bones in his elbow and forearm, and inflicting a significant traumatic brain injury (TBI).
+Seven months into his second deployment to Iraq in 2007, Hoffmeister was wounded by a roadside bomb in Iraq.
+An improvised explosive device (IED) hit his Humvee during a combat patrol and he lost partial use of his left arm and hand when five inches of his ulna nerve were severed, destroying the bones in his elbow and forearm, and inflicting a significant traumatic brain injury (TBI).

 Related Articles and Resources

 Invisible Wounds: Marc Hoffmeister on Making the Invisible Visible